GerHobbelt/pikchr/windows-compilation-README.txt

 The Bitdefender antivirus software mistakenly quarantined the pikchr.exe claiming it was infected by "virus gen:variant.lazy 202893"

+UPDATE 2023-08-19

+By tweaking the compiler options there was progress : cl /W4 -DPIKCHR_SHELL /MD /Ot pikchr.c

+The additional options are :
+/Ot : optimize for speed
+/MD : statically linked to MSVCRT.lib

 The whole project with the .exe is in the releases.